acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 Once the previous resources are created and configured properly, it is time to create an Argo CD instance.
 This new Argo CD instance has to be configured to include *Argo CD Vault Plugin* integration.
 Please follow the [link](https://argocd-vault-plugin.readthedocs.io/en/stable/) for more information about this integration.

+First of all, in order to allow Argo CD to access Vault information, it is required to create a specific token.
+Please follow the next steps to generate the required token in Vault:

 ```$bash